 Limited funding is also available for those wishing to extend their Postgraduate Certificate to a Diploma or MSt.

-Prospective students wishing to apply for HEE funding should apply for their course place in the first instance.
+Prospective students wishing to apply for funding should apply for their course place in the first instance.

 We recommend that you explore any potential funding well in advance of the application deadline.